-Performance measurement lies at the heart of every organisation.
-Every business or organisation that i know is in business or does whatever it does to achieve one or two objectives.
+Performance measurement lies at the heart of every organization.
+Every business or organization do whatever it does to achieve one or two objectives.
 The difficult task comes in deciding what to measure and what not to measure.

 For example, if the aim is to increase profit, by looking at the customer metrics, it might be that quality of products or services need to be improved, maybe by implementing new technologies hence a focus on the learning and growth metrics, as employees need to be trained on how to operate certain technologies.

 The Performance Prism is a performance measurement framework that also helps in designing performance measures:

 It also considers suppliers, business partners, regulatory authorities, the government, the society and pressure groups like trade unions.
-All these stakeholders play an important role on the success of the organisation thus their needs and wants should be clearly identified.
+All these stakeholders play an important role on the success of the organization thus their needs and wants should be clearly identified.

 2. The framework helps in formulating and implementing strategies that yield the desired outcomes.
-For example, having identified the key stakeholders, an organisation can then come up with appropriate strategies that meet those needs and wants.
+For example, having identified the key stakeholders, an organization can then come up with appropriate strategies that meet those needs and wants.

 3. The framework helps to put in place processes that are linked to the strategy.
 It helps to answer the question ” What processes need to be put in place to allow strategies to be executed?”

 This will aid in making the right decisions when it comes to investments as management know that they are investing in a project or someone who will produce a positive return.

-For example, through the use of this framework, management can become aware that even though the employee receives a salary, training, recognition etc, in return the organisation receives ideas and suggestions, expertise and loyalty which all help in driving enterprise performance.
+For example, through the use of this framework, management can become aware that even though the employee receives a salary, training, recognition etc., in return the organization benefits from his ideas and suggestions, expertise and loyalty which all help in driving enterprise performance.

 By combining more than one or two performance management frameworks, management can have their key questions on performance measurement which are not answered by one framework, answered by another framework.